staab/js-allonge/README.md

 - Set up a new ssh key
 - Get the source code
-- Connect to the server
 - Set up your development environment

 If that sounds hard, it's not.
 Here's a walkthrough:

 #### Set up a new ssh key

-- We'll be using ssh to interact with git repositories as well as the server.
-You'll need a public/private key pair to do that.
+- We'll be using ssh to interact with git repositories, and you'll need a public/private key pair to do that.
 - Follow the directions [here](https://help.github.com/articles/generating-ssh-keys).
 If they don't work for windows, follow the directions just below.
-- Email me your new public key - I'll need it to give you access to the server.

 If you're on windows:
 - you'll have to install [putty](http://the.earth.li/~sgtatham/putty/latest/x86/putty.exe) and [puttygen](http://the.earth.li/~sgtatham/putty/latest/x86/puttygen.exe)